pic

 Sequential and Concurrent Computations

-While code is executed sequentially by default, tasks are designed to compute concurrently.
-As a result, adopting a sequential approach requires instructing Julia to execute tasks one at a time.
-This is achieved by introducing a wait instruction immediately after scheduling a task, ensuring that the task completes its calculation before proceeding.
+While code is executed sequentially by default, tasks are designed to run concurrently.
+As a result, to enforce a sequential execution of tasks, we must instruct Julia to run them one at a time.
+This is achieved by introducing a "wait" instruction immediately after scheduling a task, ensuring that the task completes its calculation before proceeding with the rest of the program.

 The code snippet below demonstrates this mechanism by introducing the functions schedule and wait.